ncmsops/dev-manual/commit-to-cust-flow.md

 ## Principles

-- Maintain deployment-record = snapshot of the environment on the VM
+- Maintain deployment-record = snapshot of the environment on the VM, for every deployment
 - Record test-results.
 They stay with the deployment-record
 - Any merge into main is good-to-go for test and deployment